-- To fulfill all legal requirements. - To provide an orderly, fair and safe environment for all. - To provide an environment where effective teaching and learning can take place. - To encourage self discipline in all pupils, helping them to make positive choices and recognise consequences. - To develop a whole school approach to behaviour.
+- To fulfill all legal requirements. - To provide a safe, comfortable and caring environment where optimum learning takes place - To foster the belief that there are no 'bad' children just 'bad' choices - To encourage children to recognise that they can and should make 'good' choices - To promote self-esteem and self-discipline - To provide clear guidance for children, staff and parents of expected levels of behaviour - To use a consistent and calm approach between pupils and classrooms.

-In order to achieve the highest levels of behaviour, pupils need;

-- Regular attendance.

-- To access a safe, stimulating environment.

-- To feel valued.

-- To be offered an appropriate, well balanced curriculum with realistic expectations. - To have good role models. - To have an understanding of right and wrong.
+- To ensure all adults take responsibility for managing behaviour and follow-up incidents personally - To ensure all adults use consistent language to promote positive behaviour and - Use restorative approaches where possible before punisments and sanctions are applied. - In order to achieve the highest levels of behaviour, pupils need; - Regular attendance. - To access a safe, stimulating environment. - To feel valued. - To be offered an appropriate, well balanced curriculum with realistic expectations. - To have good role models. - To have an understanding of right and wrong.